ilyaslanang/capstone_project/README.md

 `ON stg_product.product_id = stg_transaction.product_id` Specifies the merge condition based on the product_id column.

-`ORDER BY transaction_id` This clause sorts query results based on the `transaction_id` column in ascending order (default).
+`ORDER BY transaction_id` This script sorts query results based on the `transaction_id` column in ascending order (default).
 So, the results will be sorted based on transaction ID.

 You can see the complete configuration in this [*fct_transaction_product.sql*](https://github.com/ilyaslanang/capstone_project/blob/main/dbt_project/models/dbt-fct/fct_transaction_product.sql)